 The more cultural markers Sandoval could include in “Lingua Franca,” the stronger the evidence is that ultimately whatever divides there may be are negligible in the grand scheme of things, as each of the characters find themselves in limbo and their struggle knows no difference between them.
 As Olga uneasily segues into her golden years, Alex is reintegrating into civilian life after a prison stretch, taking a job at a local butchery where his boss never fails to remind him the lack of opportunity elsewhere for felons, and while Olivia comes to nurture them both, she faces the most precarious situation of all, recently making a gender transition and living as an undocumented immigrant after the 2016 election when ICE raids have become common in her neck of New York.

 The film is the first for Sandoval after making her own transition in real life and it seems audacious for the fact that while bringing that experience to the screen, it never feels heavy-handed, only adding to the notion that the people we pass by on the street have rich, complex lives that can only be appreciated by spending a proper amount of time with them.
 “Lingua Franca” offers that kind of rare window, full of compassion for those who no longer know their place in the world and finding the beauty in whatever stable ground they can provide to each other.
-With the film screening this week at the Palm Springs Film Festival, the filmmaker spoke about making a film set in her native New York that looks like what she sees in her daily life, wearing so many hats on the production and divorcing one job from another, and how less was more throughout the making of the quiet yet powerful drama.
+With the film set to premiere on Netflix, the filmmaker spoke about making a film set in her native New York that looks like what she sees in her daily life, wearing so many hats on the production and divorcing one job from another, and how less was more throughout the making of the quiet yet powerful drama.

 I read somewhere that a filmmaker or artist makes the same film over and over again and having made three features so far, I feel like there are some certain thematic fixations or obsessions that I keep coming back to.
 All three of my features are about marginalized women who are forced to make intensely personal decisions in a fraught sociopolitical context.
 My second, “Apparition” was about Catholic nuns in the Philippines in the ‘70s during a time of growing political unrest, and [with “Lingua Franca,”] I wanted to do a chamber drama within the context of a very anxious and tense political moment, so it’s about an undocumented Filipino trans woman who is trying to pursue a path of citizenship as she’s becoming emotionally involved with a Russian-Jewish slaughterhouse worker who does not know she’s transgender at the outset.